Jill Norfolk

-Jill R Norfolk (born 15 February 1947) is a British former swimmer.
-She competed in two events at the 1964 Summer Olympics.
+Jill Rosemary Norfolk (born 15 February 1947) is a British former swimmer who competed at the 1964 Summer Olympics.

+Biography

-She also represented England in 110 yards and 220 yards backstroke, at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Norfolk represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+She competed in the 110 and 220 yards backstroke events.

 During a Blackpool swim meet against Russia in April 1964 she broke the women's world record for the 110 yards backstroke in a time of 69.8 seconds.

+At the 1964 Olympic Games in Tokyo she participated in the 100 metres backstroke and medley relay events.